teay-nguyen/TEMPEST_001/README.md

 Implemented in Python 3.8

-# Notes
+# How to Run

-Run this engine with Pypy or compile it with Cython
+Run "tempest.py" with Pypy
 Essentially just run this with a faster implementation of Python

 # Contributors